lshaw28/backups/README.md

 - Install the latest version of GIT
 - Set up a working directory to house your local working copy of the GIT repository and AEM
 - Setup AEM 5.6 on `localhost:4502`

-	Available on the Dropbox
+- Available on the Dropbox
-		Grab the AEM .jar and license.properties
+- Grab the cq56-author-p4502.jar and license.properties
-		Mac - smb://ushofsvpnetapp1/ecomms/partsdirect/aem
+- Mac - smb://ushofsvpnetapp1/ecomms/partsdirect/aem
-		PC - //ushofsvpnetapp1/ecomms/partsdirect/aem/
+- PC - //ushofsvpnetapp1/ecomms/partsdirect/aem/
-	Copy the AEM .jar and license.properties file to your working directory and double-click on the AEM .jar AEM should install itself and open in a browser
+- Copy the cq56-author-p4502.jar and license.properties file to your working directory and double-click on the cq56-author-p4502.jar
+- AEM should install itself and open in a browser

 - Install Apache Maven 3.0.3
 - In another folder in your working directory, clone the GIT repo `git clone git@git301p.prod.ch3.s.com:aempd`